nutanchangappa/telecom-service-api/README.md

 # telecom-service-api

-This provides a basic demo apis for a telecom service that manages stored phone numbers associated to customer ( 1:n - 1 customer can have multiple phone numbers).
+This provides basic demo apis for a telecom service that manages stored phone numbers associated to customer ( 1:n - 1 customer can have multiple phone numbers).

 Following interaces has been provided: